joereynolds/life/docs/pure-data/meteor/README.md

 Visuals for this were done with projectM and the rogue-wave preset.
 It matched what was in my head.

+4) Sends and receives

+Probably the biggest godsend to this patch.
+LOOK HOW CLEAN MY PATCH IS. sends and receives allow you to do wireless connections by creating variables that can be read from anywhere within the scope of a pure data patch.
+It feels slightly hacky but it's better than the mess of wires that were there before.

 For a full write-up, see [here](https://github.com/joereynolds/life/docs/pure-data/meteors/docs/meteor.md)